eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

 Argo CD compares the actual state of the application in the cluster with the desired state defined in Git and determines if they are out of sync.
 When it detects the environment is out of sync, Argo CD can be configured to either send out a notification to kick off a separate reconciliation process or Argo CD can automatically synchronize the environments to ensure they match.

 ---
 :pencil: **Note:** &nbsp; Confidential information like passwords and security tokens should not be checked into the Git repository.
-Managing secrets in Argo CD (!!!provide link!!!) provides information on how to handle confidential information in the GitOps repo.
+[Managing secrets in Argo CD](https://cloudnativetoolkit.dev/tools/argocd/#managing-secrets-in-argo-cd)) provides information on how to handle confidential information in the GitOps repo.

 ---

 ## Configuring GitOps with Argo CD

-**Terminology:**

 Argo CD uses a number of terms to refer to the components.